viniciussoaresti/whativelearned/frontend/html.md

 ### SEO:

-Utilizing proper techniques to define the page content an help on the SEO, like always having an alt attribute defined within images, describing them in the best way possible.
+Utilizing proper techniques to define the page content an help on the SEO, like always having an alt attribute defined within images, and describing them in the best way possible, dividing the page content with main and section tags, and so on.

 ### Semantics: